mlouis9/xs-interface/docs/html/_sources/Manual/controldeck.rst.txt

  - ``state``, ``attr``, and ``var`` are all preserved keywords.
  - ``state`` denotes state perturbation parameter, such as time, history, or branch.
  - ``attr`` denotes a macro or micro data, such as the fission cross section.
- - ``var`` denotes a user-defined variable used within the template file (more dtails can be found in ...).
+ - ``var`` denotes a user-defined variable used within the template file, but this can be over-written if the format is specified directly in the template file using  :ref:`varo`.
  - The default values for ``state_format``, ``attr_format``, and ``var_format`` are: 5.3f, 5.5e, d